gabyx/Githooks/docs/cli/git_hooks_installer.md

                                      to all hook names if `all` or `server` is not given as first argument:
                                        - `all` : All hooks supported by Githooks.
                                        - `server` : Only server hooks supported by Githooks.
-                                     You can list them seperatly or comma-separated in one argument.
+                                     You can list them separately or comma-separated in one argument.
       --use-core-hookspath           If the install mode `core.hooksPath` should be used.
       --clone-url string             The clone url from which Githooks should clone and install/update itself.
 Githooks tries to